robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 However, it turns out that there are VSCode extensions (like [Foam](https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode) and [Dendron](https://marketplace.visualstudio.com/items?itemName=dendron.dendron)) that essentially turn VSCode into an Obsidian clone.
 I use Dendron at work because I don’t have access to Obsidian behind the company firewall.

 These apps are quite similar to Obsidian but the UX is slightly less polished because of the IDE’s constraints.
-The learning curve was a lot steeper, since the target audience for these apps are software developers (not many “normies” have VSCode installed!).
+The learning curve was a lot steeper since the target audience for these apps are software developers (not many “normies” have VSCode installed!).
 Unless you are obsessed with VSCode (not unreasonable!), I think Obsidian offers a better note-taking experience.

 ### OneNote/Evernote